Getting Started

 dinobase auth hubspotdinobase auth salesforcedinobase syncDatabases

-Section titled “Databases”dinobase add postgres --connection-string postgresql://user:pass@host/dbdinobase syncSee all available sources
+Section titled “Databases”dinobase add postgres --connection-string postgresql://user:pass@host/dbdinobase syncMCP servers

-Section titled “See all available sources”dinobase sources --available --prettyLists all 100+ supported sources grouped by category (SaaS APIs, databases, cloud storage, files).
-See Connecting Sources for full details and Sources Reference for the complete list.
+Section titled “See all available connectors”dinobase connectors --available --prettyLists all 100+ supported connectors grouped by category (SaaS APIs, databases, cloud storage, files).
+See Connectors for full details and Connectors Reference for the complete list.

 Explore your data

-Section titled “Explore your data”# What sources are connected?dinobase status --pretty
+Section titled “Explore your data”# What connectors are configured?dinobase status --pretty

 # Inspect a table's columns and typesdinobase describe stripe.customers --prettyExample describe output: